Helium Hotspot LongFi Review Rating

 Europe was even worse with 8 hotspots spread out between Portugal, France, Italy, Germany and Prague.

 There are now thousands of hotspots and in my town alone there must be well over 50.

 From my original review (where I was very wrong)

 While it took me a little while to work to get my head around what Helium were trying to achieve and if this was a scam or not, in the end, I like the concept of it, it is an interesting piece of technology that I think any geek would be interested in.

 Most of my reviews focus on value for money and how well a product compares with its counterparts to justify the asking price.
 That gets thrown out of the window with a device like this; there is no comparable product, and I wouldn't particularly recommend buying this if you are looking for value for money.
 There is a reasonably good chance you will never earn your investment back, but this could be said about investing in any altcoin, or bitcoin, or just investments in general.

-However, there is potential to earn money, or at least some of your investment back and you are backing a brand new piece of technology.
-So I think for anyone enthusiastic about cryptocurrency, blockchain, IoT or just technology, in general, this is an exciting project to be part of.
+I think for anyone enthusiastic about cryptocurrency, blockchain, IoT or just technology, in general, this is an exciting project to be part of.